CptChiler/rawDIAtect/README.md

 ## Usage example

 Input needs to be a folder with "report".tsv files from DIA-NN and runs should have unique names.
+You can put multiple reports in one folder.

 <ins>Minimal input:<ins>